RedMadRobot/figma-export/README.md

 Your Figma file should contains a frame with `Illustrations` name which contains components for each illustration.
 You may change a frame name in a [config](Config.md) file by setting `common.images.figmaFrameName` property.

 If you support dark mode you must have two Figma files.
-The rules for these two files follow the same rules as the color files specified above.
+The rules for these two files follow the same rules as described above for colors.

 If you want to specify image variants for different devices (iPhone, iPad, Mac etc.), add an extra `~` mark with idiom name.
 For example add `~ipad` postfix: